 Housing Authority of Newark – Runs the section 8 housing program for New Jersey.
 Focus is on low income, seniors, and disabled.
-57 Sussex Ave, Newark, New Jersey, 07103.
-(973) 273- 6200
+Family Self-Sufficiency, emergency section 8 housing and other support may be offered too.
+The address is 500 Broad St, Newark, New Jersey 07102, or dial (973) 273-6000.

-Interfaith Hospitality Network of Essex County - Both emergency funds or loans may be provided for rental expenses, and they help rehouse families into low income apartments or transitional housing.
+Interfaith Hospitality Network of Essex County - Both emergency funds or loans may be provided for rental expenses as part of the Family Promise of Essex County charity.
+They also help rehouse families into low income apartments or transitional housing.
 Grants may also be available for a deposit or back rent payment.

 Urban League of Essex County - Tenants may receive very short term rent help and other support, if they are facing homelessness.
-508 Central Ave, Newark, NJ, 07107.
+Information on home buying loans may also be offered from 508 Central Ave, Newark, New Jersey, 07107.
 Phone - (973) 624 - 9535.

 Essex-Newark Legal Services - Attorneys give free advice on housing issues, ranging from landlord and tenant mediation to information on services to stop evictions.
 The aid is for low income residents, and some senior citizens may receive help regardless of their situation.
 The toll free number is (888) 576 - 5529.

 Apostle House - Income-eligible residents can receive rent payment assistance.
-Visit 16-24 Grant Street, Newark, New Jersey 07102 or dial 973-483-5390.
+Visit 24 Grant St, Newark, NJ 07104.
+Or dial (973) 482-0625